cxmplex/ProxyRotator/README.md

 ### get/set_retry

-gets/sets a previously failed proxy from pool
+gets/sets a previously failed proxy from/into pool